open-ephys/gui-docs/source/User-Manual/Recording-data/Binary-format.rst

 * :code:`continuous.dat`: A simple binary file containing *N* channels x *M* samples 16-bit integers in little-endian format.
 Data is saved as :code:`ch1_samp1, ch2_samp1, ... chN_samp1, ch1_samp2, ch2_samp2, ..., chN_sampM`.
 The value of the least significant bit needed to convert the 16-bit integers to physical units is specified in the :code:`bitVolts` field of the relevant channel in the :code:`structure.oebin` JSON file.
 For "headstage" channels, multiplying by :code:`bitVolts` converts the values to microvolts, whereas for "ADC" channels, :code:`bitVolts` converts the values to volts.

-* :code:`sample_numbers.npy`: A numpy array containing *M* 64-bit integers that represent the index of each sample in the :code:`.dat` file since the start of acquisition.
+* :code:`sample_numbers.npy`: A numpy array containing *M* 64-bit integers that represent the index of each sample in the :code:`.dat` file since the start of acquisition. **Note:** This file was called :code:`timestamps.npy` in GUI version 0.5.X.
+To avoid ambiguity, "sample numbers" always refer to integer sample index values starting in version 0.6.0.

-* :code:`timestamps.npy`: A numpy array containing *M* 64-bit floats representing the global timestamps in seconds relative to the start of the Record Node's main data stream (assuming this stream was synchronized before starting recording).
+* :code:`timestamps.npy`: A numpy array containing *M* 64-bit floats representing the global timestamps in seconds relative to the start of the Record Node's main data stream (assuming this stream was synchronized before starting recording). **Note:** This file was called :code:`synchronized_timestamps.npy` in GUI version 0.5.X.
+To avoid ambiguity, "timestamps" always refer to float values (in units of seconds) starting in version 0.6.0.

 Events
 -------